Equal Employment Opportunity

 Supervisors should contact Human Resources for assistance if questions arise about accommodations or the essential functions of a position.

 Staff members are not required to identify themselves as having disabilities; self-identification is strictly voluntary.
-However, if a staff member with a disability wishes to request an accommodation, the Director, Equal Opportunity and Engagement should be contacted in Human Resources.
+However, if a staff member with a disability wishes to request an accommodation, contact the HR Manager, Leaves and Wellness in Human Resources.
 If an accommodation is requested, Human Resources will engage in an interactive process to assess the request and will also review other policies with the staff member that may be pertinent to the situation, i.e., leave benefits, FMLA, confidentiality, and the staff member Assistance Program.

 Physical Access